 Don't use suspicious links and attachments

-Links are extremely important.
-If it brings to a suspicious resource, it will be blocked.
-Don’t put links into the subject line and avoid shortened links, it may be a fraud.
+Links are vital.
+If a link leads to a questionable resource, it will be blocked.
+Don’t put links in the subject line and avoid shortened links, which may be viewed as a fraud.

-The same is with the attachments and documents.
+The same goes for the attachments and documents.
 Files with suspicious titles, archives (especially password-protected ones), links for downloading a file from free file hosting services, can quickly get your email marked as spam.

-Keep far from using Caps Lock, exclamation marks, hidden text (extremely small font), too many images and very little text, spelling mistakes.
+Stay away from using Caps Lock, exclamation marks, hidden text (tiny font), too many images and very little text, spelling mistakes.

-Include a plain-text version into your email, as spam filters don’t like its absence and it can be useful for some recipients.
-A lot of email clients cut off HTML version of an email and show simple text.
-If HTLM version can’t be shown, a recipient will see a plain-text.
+Include a plain-text version of your email, as spam filters don’t like its absence, and it can be useful for some recipients.
+A lot of email clients cut off an HTML version of an email and show simple text.
+If the HTLM version can’t be shown, a recipient will see the plain-text version.

-Every email must contain this link as it allows to rather unsubscribe than mark emails as spam.
+Every email must contain this link as it allows users to unsubscribe rather than marking your emails as spam.

 Use familiar name and the address

-Even if the content of your email is extremely interesting and relevant, don’t send emails every day.
-The optimal frequency is not more than once a week and not less than once a month for your subscribers not to forget you.
+Even if the content of your email is exciting and relevant, don’t send emails every day.
+The optimal rate is not more than once a week and not less than once a month, so your subscribers don't forget you.

 Send relevant and valuable emails

 Take care of your subscribers.
 If a person subscribed to your bulk email, send relevant content to every subscriber.
 Use segmentation for this purpose, as it is a customer-oriented method.
-Segment your subscribers according to gender, city, age, interests and preferences.
+Segment your subscribers according to their gender, city, age, interests, and preferences.

 There are two ways:

-Email marketing services will help to identify reputation rating of senders of the email, spam-level and find out the recommendations how to improve each email.
-Popular program Spam Assassin assesses spam-level and gives a general score: 0-4 (green background) – an email won’t get into spam folder, 4-6 (yellow background) – an email contains incorrect text and will probably be in spam folder, 6 and more ( red background) – an email is a spam and will be blocked.
+Email marketing services will help to identify the reputation rating of senders of the email, spam-level, and give recommendations on how to improve each email.
+The popular program Spam Assassin assesses an email's spam-level.
+It provides a general score: 0-4 (green background) – an email won’t go to the spam folder, 4-6 (yellow background) – an email contains incorrect text and will probably be in spam folder, 6 or more ( red background) – an email is spam and will be blocked.